zliu/terraform/tutorials/wordpress_with_terraform_and_ansible.md

    3. Note the domain name **web_dns_name** that is assigned to your {{site.data.keyword.Bluemix_notm}} Load Balancer.

 4. Verify that the domain name of your {{site.data.keyword.Bluemix_notm}} load balancer is successfully registered with a domain name server.
-DNS name updates for the load balancer can take anywhere from 10 to 30 minutes to propagate to public global domain name servers after you deployed your infrastructure resources.
-However, the domain name and the public IP address of your load balancer are registered with the IBM domain name servers that you can reach at `ns1.softlayer.com` and `ns2.softlayer.com` after a few minutes.
+DNS name updates for the load balancer can take 10 - 30 minutes to propagate to public global domain name servers after you deployed your infrastructure resources.
+However, the domain name and the public IP address of your load balancer are registered with the IBM domain name servers that you can access at `ns1.softlayer.com` and `ns2.softlayer.com` after a few minutes.
 You can use these domain name servers to validate the setup of your load balancer.
    ```
    nslookup <web_dns_name> ns1.softlayer.com
    ```